 The script supervisor will almost always have an apparatus for timing of the scenes filmed so that the director and editor’s work is a but less chaotic, especially on multi-cam sitcoms.

-Video Village is the domain of the Script Supervisor.
-Other members of the crew or executives may jockey for position, but the script supervisor will always have a seat in the front row.
+Video Village is the domain of the script supervisor.
+Other members of the crew or executives may jockey for position, but the scripty will always have a seat in the front row.

 The daily production reports are essential for information regarding the shoot.
 What was shot, what's left to be shot, what was missed or skipped are included in the daily production reports.